samhaeng/stripes-components/lib/Button/readme.md

 - link
 - paneHeaderNewButton

-You can combine some of the styles if needed:
+You can combine some styles like so:
 ```js
 <Button buttonStyle="danger mega">
     Delete